Unkn0wnChris/ThreatMind-NetWitness-SOC-AI-Assistant/README.md

                   OR

 Running the SOC Chatbot on GPU Cloud Instances(e.g. Lambda Cloud)
-- Use the Installation guide
+- Use the Installation guide.docx
 ````

 ### Run the Streamlit UI